What kind of fish can I catch in Connestee’s lakes?

 Bass are aggressive predators and feed on other fish.
 Those smaller, forage fish, require still smaller creatures to eat, and the food chain eventually gets down to phytoplankton.
 Plankton doesn’t grow in our lakes because the waters are so infertile, i.e., lacking in nutrients.
 Our lakes are infertile because most residents want them kept clear, for their appearance and for swimming.
 If we fertilized them to provide nourishment for plankton, they’d turn green and murky.
 Without plankton, though, there are few forage fish naturally.
 So the bass have little to eat and only a few grow to trophy size.
 The Fishing Club continues to manage the stockings of full sized trout and also forage fish for the bass and trout.

 Partly because of those crystal clear waters.
 Most species don’t thrive on their own without large populations of forage fish to feed upon.
 So as they are caught, we must add more to keep up a vibrant sport fishery.
 And unlike the other species in our lakes, our popular rainbow trout won’t reproduce at all in our lakes; they spawn naturally only in cold streams with rocky bottoms.

 Why don’t the lakes have a wider variety of fish?

 Stocking our lakes is a delicate balancing act.
-Sometimes if you put in a new species, they can eat up one of the existing species, or eat up all of our limited number of forage fish other species feed upon.
-The Club's Fishery Management Committee is constantly reevaluating our stocking program with an eye toward improving the balance and variety of species.
+Sometimes if you put in a new species, they can eat up one of the existing species, or eat up all of our limited number of forage fish that other species feed upon.
+The Club’s Fishery Management Committee is constantly reevaluating our stocking program with an eye toward improving the balance and variety of species.